wiokru/notes/README.md

 ```
    2.1.
 If you changed username and password during previous step do following:
    Open `src/main/resources/application.properties` and change `spring.datasource.username`
-   and `spring.datasource.password` as per your mysql installation
+   and `spring.datasource.password` for the ones you used.

 3. Build and run the app using maven
 ```
 mvn package